 This post may contain affiliate links.
 Please see my disclosure policy.

-Training begins the minute you bring your puppy home.
-The first 2 weeks after bringing Ruby home, I wondered what in the world I had done to myself.
+Are you ready?
+To start off on the right foot to train your puppy begins the minute you bring your puppy home.
+The first 2 weeks after bringing Ruby home, I wondered what in the world I had done to myself, especially trying to get her to sleep through the night.

-Training is a lesson in patience and learning to remain calm.
+Training your puppy is a lesson in patience and learning to remain calm.
 At times this can be a comedy show in the making!
 You’ll need a sense of humor!

 Puppy training can take 4-6 months to fully learn their good habits.